Building Digital Content Strategies

 Example Time: How does this piece of content fit in my funnel?
 How does this blog fit into a three-layer content strategy cake?
 This is a middle layer in the customer path for this audience.
 This addresses the challenge of finding ways to create a cohesive content plan that isn’t too complex while demonstrating my expertise on the topic.
 I am working to build trust with my audience (I hope it works!)

-If you need help defining the layers of your content cake, you might be interested in learning more about the importance of digital content strategies.
-Pop on over to the article: “Why is Content Strategy important?”
+If you need help defining the layers of your content cake, you might be interested in learning more about the process behind digital content strategies.
+Pop on over the article: “Three Ways to Incorporate Click Paths in Your Marketing Strategy“.

 Impressed by our content?